-Landings by Dutch registered vessels from ICES rectangle 36F2 are presented in Figure 4.1 by gear 4.1.1.1 type and Figure 4.2 by species.
+Landings by Dutch registered vessels from ICES rectangle 36F2 are presented in Figure 4.1 by gear type 4.1.1.1 and Figure 4.2 by species.
 Figure 4.3 presents a ten-year time series for sole and plaice landings.
 Dutch registered vessels landed an annual average of 1,554 tonnes, worth €3.8 million in first sales value from ICES rectangle 36F2 (based on five-year average from 2011 to 2015, EU DCF, 2017; EU MOFA, 2017).

-Figure 4.1: Landed weight of all landings by Dutch registered vessels from ICES rectangle 36F2 from 2006 to 2015 indicating gear type (Data source: EU DCF, 2017).
+Figure 4.1: Landed weight of all landings by Dutch registered vessels from ICES rectangle 36F2 from 2007 to 2016 indicating gear type (Data source: EU DCF, 2017).

-The Dutch landings are dominated by the beam trawl fleet from 2006 to 2014.
-Landings fluctuated from 4.1.1.2 2006 to 2010 and then increased steadily from 2010 to 2014; a significant drop in beam trawl landings is noted in 2015.
+The Dutch landings are dominated by the beam trawl fleet from 2007 to 2014, and in 2016.
+Landings 4.1.1.2 fluctuated from 2007 to 2010 and then increased steadily from 2010 to 2014; a significant drop in beam trawl landings is noted in 2015.
 Landings made using fly shooting (or demersal seine) gear have steadily increased since 2012; this method of fishing is increasingly favoured over beam trawl due to lower fuel consumption and Marine Stewardship Council (MSC) certification for this fishery.

 Sporadic landings by pelagic trawl are noted in 2010, 2012 (herring and sprat) and 2015 (anchovy).
-4.1.1.3 Dutch vessels operating pelagic trawling gear are not known to routinely target ICES rectangle 36F2; they operate throughout north-western waters using sonar to locate shoals of pelagic fish that are highly mobile and not associated with any particular seabed habitat.
+Dutch 4.1.1.3 vessels operating pelagic trawling gear are not known to routinely target ICES rectangle 36F2; they operate throughout north-western waters using sonar to locate shoals of pelagic fish that are highly mobile and not associated with any particular seabed habitat.
 No concern over pelagic species has been raised during consultation with Dutch fisheries organisations.

-Figure 4.2: Landed weight (top) and value (bottom) of all landings by Dutch registered vessels from ICES rectangle 36F2 from 2011 to 2015 indicating species (Data sources: EU DCF, 2017; EU MOFA, 2017).
+Figure 4.2: Landed weight (top) and value (bottom) of all landings by Dutch registered vessels from ICES rectangle 36F2 from 2012 to 2016 indicating species (Data sources: EU DCF, 2017; EU MOFA, 2017).

-Figure 4.3: Landed weight of plaice and sole landings by Dutch registered vessels from ICES rectangle 36F2 from 2006 to 2015 (Data source: EU DCF, 2017).
+Figure 4.3: Landed weight of plaice and sole landings by Dutch registered vessels from ICES rectangle 36F2 from 2007 to 2016 (Data source: EU DCF, 2017).